-I can confirm that colleagues s impacted by this change have been consulted

-I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report

-(20)

-Signature: Date: 27/01/2020

-I confirm that this change does a present or planned for by the dep not require additional resources beyond the scope of those already
+I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department

 Signature: Date: 3 rd February 2020

 Approval Committee and Date: CSP Chair's action 2020 02 26

 Change approved with effect 01 September 2020

-from: 1 1
+from:

 Resulting new version number: 1.1

 Current version number: 0

-Outline Change Details: new progra mme
+Outline Change Details: new programme

 Material Alteration: n/a

 Rationale: new programme

 Change requested by: Sienna Ta ylor

-\ I can confirm that student repre esentatives have been consulted about this change
+sentatives have been consulted about this change

-L I can confirm that colleagues s impacted by this change have been consulted
+I can confirm that colleagues s impacted by this change have been consulted

-I have retained evidence of the ese consultations, which will be summarized within the Programme
+ese consultations, which will be summarized within the Programme

 Enhancement Report

 S. Taylor.

-Date: 22/06/2010
+Signature: Date : 23/06/2019

-Signature: Name of Head of Department: Jane Date: 23/06/2019
+Name of Head of Department: Jane Williams

-present or planned for by the dep not require additional resources beyond the scope of those already
+I confirm that this change does r not require additional resources beyond the scope of those already

+present or planned for by the department

-Signature: Jane Williams Date : 20.06.19
+Signature: Jane Williams Date: 20.06.19

 Approval Committee and Date: CVC 2019 11 06

-Change approved with effect from: 1 September 2020
+Change approved with effect 1 September 2020

+from:

 Resulting new version number: 1.0